This post may contain affiliate links, from which we earn an income.

 If you start a little later, you may well miss the big crowds, who generally arrive at Trolltunga around lunchtime and start to queue for their turn on the lip, sometimes the queue can be 60-70 deep and the wait up to three hours long.

-Going out onto the tongue is exciting, and as you wait, you’ll see people sitting on the edge, practicing yoga and even hand-standing to try and get the perfect shot.
+Going out onto the tongue is exciting, and as you wait, you’ll see people sitting on the edge, practicing yoga and even hand-standing to try and get the perfect shot to post on social media, along with the ubiquitous adventure quote.

 There is an area to the side of the tongue, where your fellow hiker(s) can capture the perfect shot.
 Be mindful that all around this area there are a lot of very steep drops and some unstable rocks – don’t forget where you are and be distracted, you don’t want to be the second Trolltunga death on record.